Approximate Diagonalization of Homomorphisms from AH-Algebras to Certain Simple Classifiable C*-Algebras: Abstract

 \section{Abstract}

-In this paper, we prove that unital homomorphisms from continuous functions on a compact metric space to matrices over a \cstar-algebra with tracial rank at most one are approximately diagonalizable.
+In this paper, we prove that unital homomorphisms from a commutative \cstar-algebra to matrices over a \cstar-algebra with tracial rank at most one are approximately diagonalizable.
+We also consider some generalizations of this result.